-In the present paper, we will be mainly interested in $2$-dimensional Artin groups of hyperbolic type, i.e.\ non-free Artin groups $G_\Gamma$ such that for every triangle in $\Gamma$ with edge labels $m,n,r$, one has $\frac{1}{m}+\frac{1}{n}+\frac{1}{r}<1$, and every $4$-cycle in $\Gamma$ with no diagonal in $\Gamma$ has at least one label bigger than $2$.
-The geometry of these groups presents negative curvature features: when $G_\Gamma$ is $2$-dimensional, seminal work of Charney and Davis \cite{CharneyDavis} shows that the modified Deligne complex of $G_\Gamma$ (see Definition~\ref{de:deligne} below) can be equipped with a $\CAT$ metric.
-It turns out that $G_\Gamma$ is of hyperbolic type precisely when this complex is Gromov-hyperbolic \cite{crisp}, and Martin and Przytycki recently built in \cite{MP} a coned-off version of the Deligne complex which is a $\cat$ simplicial complex with finitely many isometry types of simplices -- and still equipped with an action of $G_\Gamma$ which is nonelementary unless $\Gamma$ is an edge or a star with all labels equal to $2$.

-\paragraph*{Boundary amenability.}
+In the present paper, we will be interested in $2$-dimensional Artin groups of hyperbolic type, i.e.\ Artin groups $G_\Gamma$ with cohomological dimension $2$ and whose associated Coxeter group is Gromov-hyperbolic.
+We refer to Section~\ref{sec:background} for a combinatorial characterization in terms of the defining graph, and simply mention that this class properly contains all Artin groups such that all labels of the defining graph are at least $4$.

+Two-dimensional Artin groups of hyperbolic type are not Gromov-hyperbolic, but have interesting actions on Gromov-hyperbolic spaces.
+One example is the \emph{modified Deligne complex} introduced in Charney and Davis \cite{CharneyDavis}, which will play an important role in this paper.

+\subsection{Boundary amenability}